 As part of the Office of Experiential Programs, the continuing education initiatives include identifying the educational needs of pharmacists with a focus on Pharmacist preceptor education.

-Mission for the Division of Continuing Education:
+Mission for the Office of Continuing Education:

 - Continuing Pharmacy Education exists to serve the educational needs of practicing pharmacists and pharmacy technicians nationwide.
-The Mission of the Division of Continuing Education is to produce quality CPE programs that enhance the knowledge and skills of pharmacists and pharmacy technicians through knowledge, application and certificate programs.
+The Mission of the Office of Continuing Education is to produce quality CPE programs that enhance the knowledge and skills of pharmacists and pharmacy technicians through knowledge, application and certificate programs.

-- By utilizing, innovative advanced technology the Division’s CPE programs span across the nation reaching several locations simultaneously.This technology assists more pharmacists and pharmacy technicians in maintaining their basic knowledge as well as, learning new advances in comprehensive medication use management, AIDS therapy, pharmacy law, general pharmacy, patient safety and preceptor training to include an interprofessional audience.
+- By utilizing, innovative advanced technology the Office’s CPE programs span across the nation reaching several locations simultaneously.This technology assists more pharmacists and pharmacy technicians in maintaining their basic knowledge as well as, learning new advances in comprehensive medication use management, AIDS therapy, pharmacy law, general pharmacy, patient safety and preceptor training to include an interprofessional audience.

 The goals for continuing education are: